 - Your child is younger than 2 months and is running a fever.

 - Your baby's runny nose or congestion causes trouble nursing or makes breathing difficult.

-Until you see your doctor, try these simple steps to relieve symptoms:
+Until you see your health care provider, try these simple steps to relieve symptoms:

 - Drink plenty of water.